 Data, Backups, and Reports

-No. However, we embrace open standards and make our source code available to ensure a high level of compatibility and transparency.
-Our knowledge base contains an overview of the supported Exif, XMP, IPTC, and DCMI tags and their internal field names.
+We rely on open standards and make our source code available to ensure a high level of compatibility and transparency.
+Our Knowledge Base contains an overview of the supported Exif, XMP, IPTC, and DCMI tags and their internal field names.

 How does your product allow us to create reports?

-There is currently no business reporting engine integrated in our product.
-Technical reports, e.g. on the status of database migrations, can be displayed via the command line interface and exported as CSV or Markdown.
-You can access the index database directly to generate reports on specific metrics using standard products designed for this purpose.
-If required, we offer professional services to help you set up a custom solution.
+Currently, no business reporting engine is integrated.
+Security audits and many other technical reports, such as active browser sessions or the status of database migrations, can be viewed through the command line interface and exported as CSV or Markdown.
+You can also access the SQL database directly to generate reports on specific metrics using standard products designed for this purpose.
+If needed, we offer consulting services to help you set up a custom solution.

-Can databases be modified by means other than the user interface?
+Can the database be modified by means other than the user interface?

-Yes, you can modify the index database and create backup copies using standard database tools compatible with the database you have chosen.
+Yes, you can modify the index database and create backup copies using standard database tools compatible with MariaDB.

 Do you provide the possibility to anonymize copies of the database?

-No. If required, we offer professional services to help you implement a custom solution.
+No. If required, we offer consulting services to help you implement a custom solution.

 What tools do you recommend for alternate data mining?

 We do not recommend any particular tools.
-If needed, we offer professional services to help you implement a custom solution.
+If needed, we offer consulting services to help you implement a custom solution.

 Do you have documents defining the referential elements of the database?

-In our experience, the entity models as part of the public source code document this in a way that can be used well by most developers.
-Please contact us with your specific requirements and let us know your use case so we can provide you with technical documentation if needed.
+The entity models as part of our public source code also serve as a form of documentation that can be well used by many developers.
+Feel free to contact us with your specific requirements if you need additional technical documentation.

 Is data archiving part of the solution?

-PhotoPrism provides commands for backing up and restoring the database.
+PhotoPrism provides commands to back up and restore the database.
 It is your responsibility to back up your data and make sure it is kept safe.
-Backing up media files is possible with standard file backup tools.
+Backing up media files is possible with commercially available file backup tools.
 We do not recommend any particular tools at this time.